Welcome to My Own Backyard

-There are also a few nice street food options here like Hokkien mee, Bak Kut Teh (pork ribs dish in broth), Cantonese congee (rice porridge), curry mee, wanton mee, Bak Kwa (Chinese salty-sweet dried meat) and egg tarts.
+There are also a few nice street food options here like Hokkien mee, Bak Kut Teh (pork ribs dish in broth), Cantonese congee (rice porridge), curry mee, wanton mee, Bak Kwa (Chinese salty-sweet dried meat), steamed dumplings, stir-fried and egg tarts, to name a few.

 Bukit Bintang or Bintang Walk is located at KL’s Golden Triangle and is packed with modern shopping malls that sell all kinds of Asian and international brands.

-- Pavilion (a luxury mall with huge food court Food Republic in the lower ground floor)
+- Pavilion (a luxury mall with huge food court Food Republic on the lower ground floor)

 - Starhill Gallery (high-end expensive brands)